 3. At least 800 hours of clinical training in spiritual/pastoral care, such as CPE

-- If the training was accredited by ACPE, NACC, CPSP, ICPT or CASC, documentation would consist of a letter on the letterhead of the training center attesting to the completion of the units of CPE, and listing the accrediting organization and the name of the training supervisor.
+- If the training was accredited by ICPT, ACPE, NACC, CPSP, CPEI or CASC, documentation would consist of a letter on the letterhead of the training center attesting to the completion of the units of CPE, and listing the accrediting organization and the name of the training supervisor.

-- If the training was accredited by an organization other than ACPE, NACC, CPSP, ICPT or CASC, documentation must include the name of the certifying body and a copy of or link to that body's standards for training programs.
+- If the training was accredited by an organization other than ICPT, ACPE, NACC, CPSP, CPEI or CASC, documentation must include the name of the certifying body and a copy of or link to that body's standards for training programs.
 The standards must show that the training is in chaplaincy care; includes at least 300 hours of client contact for each 400 hours of training, at least 100 hours of knowledge and skills training, and regular supervision by a senior practitioner.

 - If the training is not accredited, the candidate needs to apply for a Clinical Training Equivalency: